freedompraise/ProjectSpark/docs/CONTRIBUTING.md

-# Contributing to projectSpark-api
+# Contributing to projectSpark

-Thank you for your interest in contributing to projectSpark-api!
+Thank you for your interest in contributing to projectSpark!
 We welcome contributions from the community to help make this project even better.
 Before getting started, please take a moment to review the guidelines for contributing.

 ## Getting Started